-Sometimes the voice of shame creeps in when you least expect it.
-Sometimes you hear its gnawing whine when you have accomplished a great milestone.
+Sometimes you hear its gnawing whine of shame when you have accomplished a great milestone.
 The voice says, “Look at you now – you’ve accomplished what you dreamt of, but it’s not enough is it?
 You’re still not good enough.”

 When that voice comes, you can reject it with the same reminder that the angel gave Elijah: “there’s still a journey ahead.”
 Even when you have excelled, know this, God isn’t finished with you.
 And that’s the Gospel!